mblydenburgh/postie/README.md

 To generate a new database file, run the following commands:

+* Create a .env file and copy the contents of .env-example into it
 * `sqlx db create` - creates the database file, located at `postie.sqlite`
 * `sqlx migrate run` - runs all pending migrations